pento/automatic-updater/readme.txt

 == Changelog ==

 = 1.0.2 =
+* ADDED: Strictly disallow activation on versions of WordPress earlier than 3.7
 * CHANGED: Update filter name for redirecting debug emails (only available in WordPress 3.8+)

 = 1.0.1 =